0xdeadabed/42LeakSanitizer/README.md

 ### Manual installation

-We can install llvm using brew, note it take a huge place, nearly 1G.
+We can install llvm/clang using brew.
+> /!\ Warning: it take a huge place, nearly 1G.

 ```sh
 brew install llvm